-- 500 grams of turkey mince (you can substitute chicken mince)
+- 500 g turkey mince (you can substitute chicken mince)

-- 1 clove of garlic, finely chopped or crushed
+- 1 clove garlic -finely chopped or crushed

-- 2 tablespoons of fresh mint or parsley leaves, finely diced
+- 2 tbsp fresh mint leaves (finely diced) or parsley leaves

-- 100 grams of feta cheese, crumbled or cubed (see below for dairy free)
+- 100 g feta cheese -crumbled or cubed (see below for dairy free)

 - In a large mixing bowl or food processor, simply mix all of the ingredients together until they are combined well.